Parsing Arbitrary String Data

 Literal strings prefixed with the special character @ will be scanned for environment variables and escape sequences.

-The supported escape sequences are:
+The supported escape sequences are as follows.

 The following example demonstrates how to use the @ symbol to scan a literal string in a Report command for environment variables and escape sequences.
 The \t and \n sequences are translated to tabs and line feeds, and the backslash, dollar sign, and percent sign are escaped.